-The department of Mechanical Engineering offers Master's and PhD degree programmes in Mechanical Engineering and a Master's degree programme Aeronautical Engineering.
+The Department of Mechanical Engineering offers Master's and PhD degree programmes in Mechanical Engineering and a Master's degree programme in Aeronautical Engineering.
 Specific research interests of faculty members are described in the department and faculty member's web pages.

-Candidates for the degrees Master's of Engineering (MEng), Master's of Applied Sciences (MASc) and Doctor of Philosophy (PhD) will be admitted under the General Admission Requirements.

-Details regarding admission to the Royal Military College as a graduate student can be found in Application for Admission (Section 4.1) of this Calendar
+Candidates for the degrees Master of Engineering (MEng), Master of Applied Sciences (MASC) and Doctor of Philosophy (PhD) will be admitted under the General Admission Requirements.
+Details regarding admission to the Royal Military College as a graduate student can be found in Admissions section of this calendar

-The Master's of Engineering Degree is comprised of eight term courses at the graduate level plus a project.
-The

-Master's of Applied Science degree will be awarded to candidates who successfully complete a programme of studies normally comprised of five term courses, at the graduate level, plus a thesis.
+The Master of Engineering degree is comprised of eight term courses at the graduate level plus a project.
+The Master of Applied Science degree will be awarded to candidates who successfully complete a programme of studies normally comprised of five term courses, at the graduate level, plus a thesis.
 Normally, at least one of the term courses will be in mathematics.
-However, for the Master's programme in Aeronautical Engineering, two of these courses must normally be of an Aeronautical Engineering subject (AE designation) or equivalent.
+However for the Master's programme in Aeronautical Engineering, two of the term courses must normally be of an Aeronautical Engineering subject (AE designation) or equivalent.